SahakyanLab/DNAFragility_ML/README.md

 ## 7. Other notes

 * All cpp files are interfaced *via* the [Rcpp](https://cran.r-project.org/web/packages/Rcpp/index.html) library in R with `omp.h` when possible.
 Please ensure you have this installed.
 * `RcppArmadillo.h` and `RcppEigen.h` are necessary for the feature extraction process.
 Please ensure you have this installed.
+By default, will not use it in case you have not installed it.
 * Various model predictions have been deposited if the compressed file size was within the GitHub file size limit.
 If you wish to view and/or use them, please `gunzip` the files.
 * When you run the `run_dnafragility.sh` bash script, you will need to include the path to the viennaRNA `RNAFold` programme as the first argument.
 Some operating systems allow you to interface it directly *via* `RNAfold`, others require the literal path to the programme.